superhenrikke/superhenrikke.github.io/about.md

 Hi!
 I'm Henrikke Dybvik.
 I find research extremely interesting.
 I'm currently working on my PhD at [TrollLABs](https://www.ntnu.edu/mtp/trolllabs) at the [Norwegian University of Science and Technology (NTNU)](https://www.ntnu.edu/).

-My research centers around experiments and usually includes physiology sensors.
+My research centers around designing and conducting experiments that usually include physiology sensors.
+By physiology sensors I mean fNIRS, EEG, ECG and GSR.
+I believe that physiology sensors can be valuable for interface design, product development and product evaluation.
+I also research design cognition.

 ### CV
 Will appear.